nobodyscripts/LeafBlowerScript/Readme.md

 Use WW if not used for 30seconds while spammer is running, incase stuck.
 Added a quick test mode for spamming suitcases to max leaves to e300 quickly.
 Button added but no keybind as its a test.
+Fix some settings loading in gui as defaults even with saved settings.

 F9: BossFarmUsesSeeds added to spam seeds during boss farm and secondary usage.
 F9: Hotkey added H for seed bag use.

+Insert: Added Mine Caves diamond drill starter, MinerEnableCaves, MinerCaveTimer (m), default 5 minute timer.
+Enables drills for all caves with shiny diamonds available if disabled.

 ## TODO